Dual Ethernet Mini Computer and PC

 4. Connecting Multiple Sensors, Cameras, and Other Devices

 The second use for dual Ethernet ports on a mini PC is that it offers the ability to connect multiple cameras, sensors, or devices to an industrial computer.
-One of the ports is often used to connect to router to the internet, while the other port is used to connect to a camera or sensor in an industrial setting.
+One of the ports is often used to connect to a router to the internet, while the other port is used to connect to a camera or sensor in an industrial setting.

 How Many Ethernet Ports Can a Mini Computer Be Equipped With?